Do Go On - 319 - Vincent Gigante, The Oddfather

 Okay.

-That was her little nickname for him and then people called him Chin.
+That was her little nickname for him then.

-I think that was like a version of Vincent in her native dialect.
+I think that was like from a version of Vincent in her native dialect.

 Yeah, gotcha.